Tudat/tudat/developerGuide/extendingJSON/basics.rst

           json k = ...                                 // k.is_null( ) -> false
           k = json( );                                 // k.is_null( ) -> true

-    - :literal:`object`: similar to :class:`std::map`, but with the possibility to mix different value types.
+    - :jsontype:`object`: similar to :class:`std::map`, but with the possibility to mix different value types.

       .. code-block:: cpp